Pera Palace Hotel: History

-Establishment work began in 1892 and the grand opening ball was held in 1895.
+Construction began in 1892 and the grand opening ball was held in 1895.
 Alexandre Vallaury, a French-Ottoman architect living in the city designed the hotel in a blend of neo-classical, Art Nouveau and oriental styles.
 Vallaury undertook a number of other projects in Constantinople (now Istanbul), including the Ottoman Bank Headquarters and the Imperial Museum.

 The hotel was the first building in the Ottoman Empire to be powered by electricity, other than the imperial palaces.
-It was also the only address in the city to provide hot running water for its guests and was home to the first electric elevator in Constantinople.
-It was also the second electric elevator in Europe.
+It was also the only address in the city to provide hot running water for its guests and contained the first electric elevator in Constantinople (the second electric elevator in all of Europe).

 One of the hotel's first owners were the Ottoman Armenian Esayan family.

-The hotel was damaged in a bomb attack on 24 March 1941 which killed five people including four Turkish nationals and a British diplomatic worker and injured 30 others.
-Two hotel porters were also killed.
+The hotel was damaged in a bomb attack on 11 March 1941, which killed five people, including four Turkish nationals and a British diplomatic worker, and injured 30 others.
+Two hotel porters were among the victims killed.
 The bombs originated in the luggage room, in suitcases brought by staff of the British Legation in Sofia led by Ambassador George William Rendel, who survived the attack, when they moved to Istanbul following the severing of diplomatic relations with Bulgaria during World War II.

+The hotel closed in 2006 for a major restoration.
+In April 2008, the Beşiktas Shipping Group launched the €23 million project.
+KA.BA Conservation of Historic Buildings and Architecture directed the project alongside the Metex Design Group and the hotel reopened on 1 September 2010.